HCL Commerce production environment overview

 - This image contains the Customization server, which runs custom code that you can create to extend

-HCL provided xC extension points.
-By default when you deploy the container, the
+as its application server.
+By default when you deploy the container, the container is

 xc-app